Share This Page

 Zero Point Energy is a vibrational state in the atom molecule of reality at absolute zero temperature.
 Because the electrons move from one state to another they emit photons.
 The photon energy is smaller than the atom energy and the atom energy is trivial in magnitude compare to the potential energy of the vacuum level of reality.

-The universe consists of 4% Atomic matter, or what we consider normal matter, 23% is Dark matter, and 73% is Dark energy, what we previously thought of empty space is like an invisible nervous system that runs throughout the universe connecting all things.
+The universe consists of 0.00001% matter, or what we consider normal matter, and 99.99999% vacuum, what we previously thought of empty space is like an invisible nervous system that runs throughout the universe connecting all things.
 Quantum physics explains that the fabric of the universe is composed of "void or vacuum" containing latent energy.

 Please click on the film icon() to see video